tomstark99/COMS30030/CW/README.md

 # COMS30030: Image Processing and Computer Vision Coursework

+A dartboard detector based on the Viola-Jones object detector.
+I use a trained classifier with Viola-Jones and then filter with Hough Space and grouping.

 ## Usage

 The Project comes with various `.cpp` files which can be used for different detection purposes.
 This project has been written to work with the `c++11` compiler